My take on this has kinda changed since I last did a post on this subject, so I'm making this new post.

 It does not use the word Parousia, in fact Parousia isn't used in Revelation at all.
 And it has nothing of any real substance in common with the passages that do.
 At the Parousia He comes on a Cloud or Clouds, in Revelation 19 He's riding on a White Horse.
 At the Parousia his feet never touch The Earth, He gathers His Church and takes them to Heaven (Mark 13:27).
 In Revelation 19 His Saints are already in Heaven and follow Him as He leaves (though The Bride as New Jerusalem doesn't descend till the New Heaven and New Earth).

 So yes it's technically an event where Jesus "comes" to a certain location.
-But as far as The New Testament using the Greek word Parusia as a technical term for a specific Biblical Event, it is not that Parusia.
+But when it comes to The New Testament using the Greek word Parusia as a technical term for a specific Biblical Event, it is not that Parusia.